campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

          $DOCKERID/linux_tweet_app:2.0

-2. Check the new version of the [website](/) (**You may need to refresh your browser to get the new version to load**).
+2. Check the new version of the website use your url http://127.0.0.1:8123 (or chosen port) (**You may need to refresh your browser to get the new version to load**).

     The web page will have an orange background.

     We can run both versions side by side.
 The only thing we need to be aware of is that we cannot have two containers using port 80 on the same host.

-    As we’re already using port 80 for the container running from the `2.0` version of the image, we will start a new container and publish it on port 8080.
+    As we’re already using port 8123 for the container running from the `2.0` version of the image, we will start a new container and publish it on port 8080.
 Additionally, we need to give our container a unique name (`old_linux_tweet_app`)

 3. Run another new container, this time from the old version of the image.